Table of contents

 What is the minimum age for participation?

 Participants must be 9 years of age are older, according to their cyclocross race age.
+However cyclocross racing age is very weird.
+Keep reading!

 What is my cyclocross race age?

-Your cyclocross race age is the age you will be on December 31st of the year that the season ends.
-Because our season starts in September and ends the following year in January, your age will usually be +1 or 2 years.
+Your cyclocross race age is the age you will be on December 31st of the following year.
+This is because age is calculated at the end of the year that the CX World Championships are held.
+Our season starts in September, but ends the following year in January.

 [Example: You are 33 years old.
-Your race season starts in September 2024 (you are still 33), but you have a birthday in October 2024 (making you 34 at the end of the year).
-The World Champs will be in January 2025 (you are still 34) but your age is taken at the end of that year.
-You will have another birthday in October 2025 (making you 35).
+Your race season starts in September 2025 (you are still 33), but you have a birthday in October 2025 (making you 34 at the end of the year).
+The World Champs will be in January 2026 (you are still 34) but your age is taken at the end of that year.
+You will have another birthday in October 2026 (making you 35).

 Am I required to race in my age group?